Andrea Mitchell Donnor

 Class of 1980

-My work and interests: As director of Benniegirl Healthy Lifestyle Branding Events, I work with organizations and communities to provide wellness education in communities of color in the battle to reduce health disparities.
-Through my non-profit sponsor I produce Healthy Heritage Lifestyle Sisters’ Day of Wellness, a day focused on healthy lifestyle tips for women of African descent.
+My work and interests: President of Benniegirl Healthy Lifestyle Branding and Communication, Inc. We provide healthy lifestyle workshops, classes, and communication focused on women of color.
 My interests include improving career and educational opportunities for young people of color and dancing!

 |Regional Representative, South